|Library Research Instruction||Technical Services|

 Circulation: Located on the first floor, the Circulation Department serves as the center of all activity in the Library/Learning Resource Center.
 This is where borrowing and returning of all library materials takes place, items are placed on reserve, and conference/study rooms are reserved.
 Bethune-Cookman University identification cards are also validated for library use at the circulation desk.
 For more information call (386) 481-2186 or send an e-mail to firstname.lastname@example.org

-How to Request Library Instruction Sessions
+How to Request Library Research Instruction Sessions

 The BCU library offers library instruction for students.
 The training sessions are most successful when coordinated with specific class assignments.
 Please send a copy of the assignment you are using with your class when requesting library instruction.
 The librarians are happy to work with the teachers to create or modify assignments to achieve the best results.
-As library instruction sessions are collaborative in nature, the library requires that the teachers be present during the bibliographic instruction session.
+As library instruction sessions are collaborative in nature, the library requires that the teachers be present during the reference instruction session.

 - Course number and name

 - Time/days of the week that your class regularly meets

 - Number of students

 - Writing style for citations (MLA, APA, etc.)

 For courses offered after 5 p.m., please contact Andre Jansons at (386) 481-2184 or email@example.com.